diegopau/chattyhive-blog/config/public/wp-content/plugins/xili-language/readme.txt

 = Roadmap =

-* Improved documentation for template tags and functions - [started here in xili wiki](http://wiki.xiligroup.org).
+* Improved documentation for getting starts, template tags and functions - [started here in xili wiki](http://wiki.xiligroup.org) or [here in news](http://2014.extend.xiligroup.org/).
 * Delivery of a *premium* services kit (with powerful features and attractive fees) packaged with professional training and support.
-* Updating sources *(parts are 4 years old)* with new libraries provided since WP 3.5.
+* Updating sources *(parts are 5 years old)* with new libraries provided since WP 4.0.

 == Installation ==